 (For more description of daily, weekly and seasonal patterns of everyday life in Harlem, see Constrained but not contained: Patterns of everyday life and the limits of segregation in 1920s Harlem)

-West 125th Street is now perceived to be the heart of black Harlem, but in the 1920s there were more whites than blacks on that thoroughfare.
-You had to travel 10 blocks, or one subway stop, further north to find the unbroken sea of black faces that signified Harlem.
-The first building given over to black tenants, in 1903, stood on West 134th Street, and it was from that hub that subsequent waves of migrants from the South and immigrants from the West Indies pushed out the boundaries of black settlement.
+West 125th Street is now perceived to be the heart of Black Harlem, but in the 1920s there were more white than Black individuals on that thoroughfare.
+You had to travel 10 blocks, or one subway stop, further north to find the unbroken sea of Black faces that signified Harlem.
+The first building given over to Black tenants, in 1903, stood on West 134th Street, and it was from that hub that subsequent waves of migrants from the South and immigrants from the West Indies pushed out the boundaries of Black residences.

-In 1920, the area occupied entirely by blacks stretched from 130th Street to 144th Street and Fifth Avenue to Eighth Avenue, an area of forty-eight blocks that was home to 73, 000 people.
-Five years later, black Harlem reached south to 128th Street, and, below 135th Street, east to Park Avenue.
-By 1930, blacks, now numbering over 200,000, almost one fifth of whom hailed from the West Indies, had spilled over Eighth Avenue to Amsterdam Avenue and the heights overlooking central Harlem as far south as 130th Street, moved north to 160th Street, and had begun to settle as far south as 110th Street, where their neighbors were not white, but Spanish-speakers from Puerto Rico and the Caribbean.
+In 1920, the area occupied entirely by Black residents stretched from 130th Street to 144th Street and Fifth Avenue to Eighth Avenue, an area of forty-eight blocks that was home to 73,000 people.
+Five years later, Black Harlem reached south to 128th Street, and, below 135th Street, east to Park Avenue.
+By 1930, Black residents, now numbering over 200,000, almost one fifth of whom hailed from the West Indies, had spilled over Eighth Avenue to Amsterdam Avenue and the heights overlooking central Harlem as far south as 130th Street, moved north to 160th Street, and had begun to settle as far south as 110th Street, where their neighbors were not white, but Spanish-speakers from Puerto Rico and the Caribbean.

-If the influx of southerners and West Indians made this district black, they did not render it a homogenous place.
-In addition to the areas in which better-off blacks made their homes, Strivers Row on West 139th Street and, late in the 1920s, Sugar Hill on Edgecombe Avenue, there were other distinctive neighbourhoods in Harlem.
+If the influx of southerners and West Indians made this district a Black neighborhood, they did not render it a homogenous place.
+In addition to the areas in which better-off Black residents made their homes, Strivers Row on West 139th Street and, late in the 1920s, Sugar Hill on Edgecombe Avenue, there were other distinctive neighborhoods in Harlem.

 Continuing west brought you to Eighth Avenue, shrouded in dirt, noise and shadow by the elevated train line that ran its length, a street, as Thurman put it, “to cross hurriedly in order to reach places located east of it.”
 The relative lack of crowds allowed the avenue to become the home to Harlem’s street markets; originally on Lenox Avenue, by the 1920s they could be found under the elevated train lines from 139th to 145th Streets.
 By 1930, as the areas around Eighth Avenue became more solidly populated by blacks, the street’s corners attracted increased numbers of prostitutes playing their trade.